-- General rule is to do your Windows or Mac OS X operating system upDATES a week or two AFTER they come out.
+- O UpDATES are improvements to the current version of a piece of software. - General rule is to do your Windows or Mac OS X operating system upDATES a week or two AFTER they come out.
 This gives the company time to work out any bugs. - Always wait for us to give you the all clear for any iOS or OS X Upgrades (eg. iOS 7 to iOS 8 or Mac OS 10.8 to 10.9, etc.) - Microsoft Office Updates are generally always safe to do.
-It's ok to do those when they come out. - Always do Flash and Adobe Reader PDF updates.
+It's ok to do those when they come out.